Mousseaux-sur-Seine: History

 The village of Mousseaux is a center of caving in the area.
 The inhabitants of the area have nicknamed the caves "sparkling".

-The village was until the late 18th century an important wine production, which remains, still visible, an old press.
+The village was until the late 18th century an important wine production, with remains, still visible, of an old press.

-In 2003, Mousseaux-sur-Seine chooses to join the urban community of Mantes en Yvelines, rather than the community of communes des Portes Île-de-France focused on Bonnières-sur-Seine.
+In 2003, Mousseaux-sur-Seine chose to join the urban community of Mantes en Yvelines, rather than the community of communes des Portes Île-de-France focused on Bonnières-sur-Seine.